 View the full directive ”Access to VHA Clinical Programs for Veterans Participating in State-Approved Marijuana Programs (73 KB, PDF).”
 (VHA Directive 1315)

-To send a secure email, use VA's Ask a Question - IRIS (a secure website contracted to VA).
-Please do not include personal data or information.
+To send a secure message, use "Welcome to Ask VA (AVA)" Please do not include personal data or information.